sloanehawk/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 # The Tech Academy Basic C# Projects
-Basic C# assignments for The Tech Academy
+Basic C# projects for The Tech Academy